-If you're a fan of authentic Mexican cuisine, you're probably familiar with the molcajete, a traditional mortar and pestle used for grinding spices and making salsas and guacamole.
+If you're a fan of authentic Mexican cuisine, you're probably familiar with the molcajete, a traditional Mexican mortar and pestle used for grinding spices and making salsas and guacamole.
 While molcajetes are beautiful and functional kitchen tools, they require a bit of preparation before you can use them.
 In this blog post, we'll explore why you should cure your molcajete and the steps on how to do it.

-What is a traditional molcajete?
+What is molcajete?

 A traditional molcajete is a Mexican kitchen tool used for grinding, crushing, and mixing ingredients.